Beroun: Sights

 Husovo Square and its surrounding are the historic centre of Beroun.
 The square contains many valuable and well preserved houses.
 The town hall is a Renaissance building from 1560–1564.

 The Church of Saint James the Great is as old as the town.
-It is one of the most valuable building in the town and a national cultural heritage.
+It is one of the most valuable building in the town.
 The Church of the Annunciation of the Virgin Mary was built in 1525, after a new cemetery was established during the great plague.

 The Beroun walls are an exceptional monument of a medieval fortification in Bohemia.
 They were built during the reign of Wenceslaus II.
 They surrounded the town with a total length of 1170 m.
 Plzeňská Gate (also known as "Upper Gate") and Pražská Gate ("Lower Gate") were the most significant parts of town fortifications.
 Until 1842, the road from Plzeň to Prague passed through the gates.

 In 1724, the Chapel of Our Lady of Sorrows was built.